 The discharge water was clear, illustrating that the well screens, filter packs and applied development techniques were effective in excluding the fines from the wells.
-A very small vertical displacement of the tailings surface was observed in the survey results during the long term (7 day) pumping test that likely indicates some volume reduction due to consolidation.
+A very small vertical displacement of the tailings surface was observed in the survey results during the long term (7 day) pumping test that may indicate some volume reduction due to consolidation.
 The wells responded rapidly to pump shut off, with approximately 82% recovery after 8 hours and 96% after 3 days.
-The hydraulic conductivity was determined (Hantush & Jacob, 1955) to range from 4 x 10-5 to 6 x 10-6 m/s with an estimated storativity ranging from 0.001 to 0.003.
+The hydraulic conductivity was determined (Hantush & Jacob, 1955) to range from 4×10^{-5} to 6×10^{-6} m/s with an estimated storativity ranging from 0.001 to 0.003.

 The trials confirmed that pumping is a viable method to dewater the tailings sands, thereby increasing the yield stress and reducing the flowability.
-It is expected that the degree of saturation can be sufficiently reduced in the tailings sands to achieve the target yield strength needed to mitigate the risk of liquefaction of the tailings.
-This in turn mitigates the risk of the tailings flowing from the TSF during a hypothetical breach scenario as well as the mudrush risk for the underground mine.
+It is expected that the degree of saturation can be sufficiently reduced in the tailings sands to achieve the target yield strength needed to mitigate the mudrush risk for the underground mine.
 Wick drains may also be installed in the portion of the stabilization zone where the tailings sand is interlayered with finer silts and clays (tailings slimes) to increase the vertical hydraulic conductivity of the aquifer and enhance dewatering.
 This will help drain groundwater perched above low permeability horizons and reduce the potential for groundwater compartmentalization.

-6.2.2 Tailings Slimes
+5.2.2 Tailings Slimes